 What Does an Industrial Designer Do?

-Industrial designers typically specialize in one product category, such as automobiles, furniture or housewares.
+Industrial designers develop concepts and designs for manufactured products.
+They typically specialize in one product category, such as automobiles, furniture or housewares.
 They must be imaginative and persistent to communicate their ideas about new product design.
+A bachelor's degree in an area like industrial design, engineering or architecture is essential for this career; internships and a work portfolio may help secure entry-level positions.

 Industrial Designer Job Duties